-Ensure orientation shifts are scheduled for the health care support workers with other members of the care team.
+Ensure orientation shifts are scheduled for the health care support workers with community health worker mentors.

 Orientation shifts provide the health care support worker with exposure to the various processes and procedures as well as the various roles on the care team, discussing how the health care support worker can support the role.

 Step five: Prerequisites for educational program

 Talent Acquisition ensures the health care support worker completes the prerequisite learning requirements for admission to their educational training.

 Health care support worker weekly meetings

 Provide information to the health care support worker about the monthly weekly touch base, to provide education and support while they are enrolled in the post-secondary institution.
 Encourage consistent attendance.